1. What is the Crypto Scam Protection Solution?

 2. What are the benefits of using the Crypto Scam Protection Solution?

 You will not send your own funds to the wrong address if you are an active user of this solution.
-By installing the Uppward Chrome Extension, you can check whether the recipient wallet address is malicious or not.
+By installing the UPPward Extension, you can check whether the recipient wallet address is malicious or not.
 For example, when users search an ICO project, it will display the official information of the ICO project to prevent you from falling for social media impersonation, phishing sites, and typical crypto scams.
 Ultimately, the benefit is that this solution will protect you from sending your investment to the wrong wallet address.

 3. Is it free to use the Crypto Scam Protection Solution?